jakubledl/dissect/docs/parsing.md

 `a op b op c` means neither `(a op b) op c` or `a op (b op c)`, but is considered a syntax error.

-This has certain use cases; for instance, on of the nonassociative operators in the grammar for PHP is `<`: when parsing `1 < 2 < 3`, the PHP parser reports a syntax error.
+This has certain use cases; for instance, one of the nonassociative operators in the grammar for PHP is `<`: when parsing `1 < 2 < 3`, the PHP parser reports a syntax error.